pesicsasa/vicinity-adapter-smartgarage/README.md

-# Smart Garage Adapter
+# Smart Garage VAS

-The Smart Garage Adapter colaborates with BARTER (private and public blockchain) and VizLore Smart Access Solutions (smart access control and actuation) to facilitate automated parking reservation and payments.
-This adapter controls the smart lock on a smart garage door, and handles tracking of door access logs.
+The Smart Garage VAS colaborates with BARTER (private and public blockchain) and VizLore Smart Access Solutions (smart access control and actuation) to facilitate automated parking reservation and payments.
+This VAS controls the smart lock on a smart garage door, and handles tracking of door access logs.
 It communicates with BARTER to prepare payments.
-Smart Garage adapter exposes VLF Smart Access Control VAS.
-Smart Garage adapter is not meant to be installed by individual users.
-Instead, VizLore operates the Smart Garage adapter to showcase the above-described BARTER solution.
-Smart Garage adapter exposes VLF Smart Access Control VAS.
+SmartGarage VAS exposes VLF Smart Access Control VAS.
+SmartGarage VAS is not meant to be installed by individual users.
+Instead, VizLore operates the SmartGarage VAS to showcase the above-described BARTER solution.
+SmartGarage VAS exposes VLF Smart Access Control VAS.

 ### VLF Smart Access Control service